Here’s whether it’s bad to use your phone while it is charging:

-You won’t receive SMS messages or standard phone calls in this mode.
+You won’t receive SMS messages or standard phone calls in airplane mode.

 Phones have a number of other power-saving features, and all of them are good for battery life.

-Dark mode, battery management tools, and anything else labeled for battery saving are worth your time.
+Dark mode, battery management tools, and anything else labeled for battery saving is worth your time.

 But, you can skip third-party apps.

 None of the major phone manufacturers need third-party help to save your battery.